 We understand that an illness or family emergency may prevent a student from attending a rehearsal or performance.
 It is best that the lines of communication remain open between caretakers and the band directors so that conflicts and absences be handled in a way that is best for the student and the ensemble.

 Please be proactive by placing the dates on the calendar on your family’s calendar and dealing with any schedule conflicts well in advance.
-We highly recommend that you sync the calendar on our website, available at concordbands.org/calendar, with your family’s calendar, as it is always up to date.
+We highly recommend that you sync our calendar with your family’s calendar, as it is always up to date.

 Some great insight to home practice can be found here.